Polling Insights: The US Election’s Impact on APAC as FX Markets Brace for Uncertainty

 |

 As the 2024 US Presidential Election draws closer, global markets are preparing for potential shifts in foreign exchange markets.
 Recent remarks by former President Trump regarding trade policies, particularly his stance on tariffs for Chinese imports, have influenced the US Dollar Index (DXY).
-The critical question remains: will Trump push forward with heightened tariffs, and how might these measures impact a weakened Chinese economy, as well as the interconnected Australian and Japanese markets heading into 2025?
+The question of APAC-connected trade is moving markets today, with FX traders on both sides monitoring the Harris and Trump campaign platforms for signals that could indicate market direction.

 GPS Capital Markets offers expert insights from polling to keep you updated on FX movers and trends, helping you plan financial strategies with confidence.
 Let’s dive in.